Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Treat travel as part of the schedule, not an extra

-Travel is where interstate plans break first.
-The fix is not more goodwill.
-The fix is clarity.
+Travel is where interstate plans usually break first.
+Clear rules matter more than goodwill.

 • Who books travel and how far in advance.